 “The Clinical Pharmacogenetics Implementation Consortium (CPIC) that develops peer-reviewed gene-drug guidelines based on new developments in the field, has established several recommendations on simvastatin dosage based on SLCO1B1 genotype.”

-Download a Simvastatin Pharmacogenetics Report in EN, ES and PT
+Download a Simvastatin Pharmacogenetics Report in EN-GB, ES and PT-PT

 Turnaround time: 10 days or less